wizeline/relayer/README.md

 ## About

-Relayer is a library to emit kafka message and group logs to relay them to kafka for log aggregation.
+Relayer is a library to emit kafka messages and group logs to relay them to kafka for log aggregation.

 ## Install